 Her struggle with depression feels real and Alice holds no punches when dealing with very current and relevant topics such as suicidal ideation.
 This book reads well and is very character driven.
 I love her cleverness in telling YA tales.

 In A Nutshell

-This was just a rapid overview of what I am currently reading but I can tell you that I am hooked on both books.
+This was just a rapid overview of what I am currently reading but I can tell you that I am hooked on both of these drama books.
 Each one is well worth checking out.
 If you want a contemporary drama go for Thrown and if you prefer YA stories then try Alice’s book.

 This week my first ever YA mystery novel comes out and I am so excited.
 Following on from the short novella, ‘The Fathers, the Sons and the Anxious Ghost,’ which tested out my writing skills, I am delighted to see this passion project finally come to fruition.

 Since writing this book I have established my little blog and so am shamelessly promoting my story here.
 Why ever not?
 I hope that you will check out the sample and consider pre-ordering my novel.
 If it is not your cup of tea, then perhaps I could ask you to drop a cheeky blog comment instead.

 “We’re off to Uni mate,” he said, breaking the silent reflection.

 “I know.
 I need to double check the results as I still can’t believe I got an A in English.”